 Digital Humanities at McGill is an interdisciplinary experience starting with the Department of Languages, Literatures, and Cultures and spanning across the university with our directory of DH affiliates.

-andrew.piper [at] mcgill.ca (Andrew Piper) is Professor and William Dawson Scholar in the Department of Languages, Literatures, and Cultures at McGill University.
+andrew.piper [at] mcgill.ca (Andrew Piper) is Professor and William Dawson Scholar in the Department of Languages, Literatures, and Cultures at McGill University and is currently the Graduate Program Director of DH as of Winter 2021.
 He directs .txtlab, a laboratory for cultural analytics at McGill, and is editor of the Journal of Cultural Analytics.
 His work focuses on applying the tools of data science to the study of literature and culture, with a particular emphasis on questions of cultural equality.
 He has on-going projects that address questions of cultural capital, academic publishing and power, and the visibility of knowledge.

 He is the author most recently of Can We Be Wrong?
 The Problem of Textual Evidence in a Time of Data (Cambridge 2020).
 This book explores the challenges of generalization when it comes to understanding literary behavior and the new evidentiary frameworks that digital methods afford.
 If you're interested in better grasping the limitations of current methods in the humanities and the advantages and opportunities that tools like machine learning make possible, then this book is for you.